RickRomig/FnLoC/README.md

         }
         else
             action3;
-        /* This is seen as 4 logical lines of code: (1) if (condition), (2) action1,
+        /* This is seen as 4 logical lines of code: (1) if ( condition ), (2) action1,
            (3) action2, (4) else-action3 */

-4. Conditional and loop statements (if, else, for, while, do, for) where an opening brace is the first non-whtespace character on the line immediately following are counted as a line of code.

-5. Conditional statements and loop constructs can have the opening brace at either the end of the line or on the following line as long as it is not the first character of the line.
+4. Conditional and loop statements (if, else, for, while, do-while) where the opening brace is the first non-whtespace character on the line immediately following are counted as a line of code.
+Conditional statements and loop constructs can have the opening brace at either the end of the line or on the following line as long as it is not the very first character of the line (buffer[0]).

+        while ( condition )
+        {
+                action1;
+                action2;
+        }

+        while ( condition ) {
+                action1;
+                action2;
+        }

 ### Feedback: